The 5 Comedy Rules to Nailing Your Best Man Speech

-A best man speech should be met with laughter, nods of recognition, maybe even applause.
+A best-man speech should be met with laughter, nods of recognition, and maybe even applause.
 It should not be met with groans.
 So let’s start with what you need to avoid in your best man’s speech.

 If you think a joke sounds familiar, it probably is.
 To you and to EVERYONE ELSE at the wedding.

 Jokes like… ‘My name’s Mike, John’s best man.
 And John’s told me if I do a good job today I can be best man next time too’.

 Sure, it may even raise a giggle, but come on.
 If a line could be in another best man’s speech it shouldn’t be in yours.
 It’s as simple as that.